11 Expert-Backed Strategies to Become an Exceptional Manager

 1. Support And Protect Your Team.

-An integral foundation of a well-running team is that they should feel they are operating in a safe space.
-This means, in your team meetings, they can speak openly and honestly.
+An integral foundation of a well-running team is that they should be operating in a safe space.
+This means that in your team meetings, they can speak openly and honestly.
 If your team is in a pressured environment where they engage with customers or other teams or functions in the broader organization, there will be times when they come under attack or face criticism.

 These are the important times when you need to protect the team.